mia-platform/documentation/docs/release_notes/RN_v9-5/platform_9-5-0_releasenotes.md

 #### Improved the validation error message during the endpoint creation

 During the creation of an endpoint, the validation error message about the base path field is clearer than the previous regex pattern.

-#### Improved the branch management UI

-Now the branch management popover has a revised design that helps users both to better identify the branch configuration status and to allow new useful actions to be performed at the branch level (e.g. starting a merge process, pulling from the last commit).

 #### Error page for failures in loading project configuration